exercism/haskell/docs/INSTALLATION.md

 For doing Exercism exercises you only need Stack.

-To install Stack, simply run the GHCup installation command or script and follow the defaults but specify that you would like to have Stack installed as well.
+To install Stack, run the GHCup installation command or script.
+Follow the defaults but specify that you would like to have Stack installed as well.

-Did you miss the opportunity?
+Did you by accident skip installation of Stack?
 No worries: just run `ghcup install stack` afterwards.

 GHCup will install

 - **A compiler** (GHC: the Glasgow Haskell Compiler)

-  Strictly speaking you do not need this for Exercism, but it comes in handy when you want to play with GHCi outside of exercise directories.
+  Strictly speaking you do not need this for Exercism, but it comes in handy when you want to play with [GHCi][ghc-guide-ghci] outside of exercise directories.

 - **Cabal**